codes-witch/NLG_Klumpp_Verratti/models/ReadMe.md

 # Models

-This folder contains the definitions of the models required for running `main.py` and `evaluation_notes`.
+This folder contains the definitions of the models required for running `main.py` and `caption_generation`.
 All code in this subdirectory was written by the original authors.
 All documentation is ours unless explicitly stated (preceded by "Original comment(s)").